Kay-Conte/Kay-Conte/README.md

  - Kayke-Editor, A native text editor with wasm plugin support (In conceptualizing stages)
  - Black-Mass, A random one off indie game that will likely not become anything.
 Working on for a longer term game jam.
 Top down open world survival game with elements of horror

- ## Currently working for: Only project based contracts, Looking for fulltime
+ ## Currently working for:
+ Only project based contracts at the moment, Looking for fulltime